warren-bank/node-serve/lib/serve-handler/README.md

 By default, `.html` files can only be accessed by requesting a path that includes this file extension.

 When this option is enabled:
-* requests that include an `.html` file extension will automatically perform a redirect with status code [301](https://en.wikipedia.org/wiki/HTTP_301) to the same path, but with the extension dropped
+* requests that include an `.html` file extension will automatically perform a redirect to the same path, but with the extension dropped
 * requests to this _clean_ path will be transparently rewritten to read from the original file path

 You can enable the feature like follows: